 CensusTools genealogy spreadsheets were created by Gary Minder as a result of his inability to find a practical solution to keep track of the census data found in his research.
 CensusTools provides researchers with quality tools to electronically record, preserve and archive family history data.
 You can download the 1940 census spreadsheets for free at the below link.
-If you like it, I think you'll find the entire pack of 40 spreadsheets a welcome addition to your genealogy toolbox.
+If you like them, I think you'll find the entire pack of 40 spreadsheets a welcome addition to your genealogy toolbox.

 There was no other choice.
 It would have to be the Orphan Boys’ Home.

 The boys’ home, officially known as the Asylum for Destitute Orphan Boys (although often called the simply the Orphan Boys’ Home or the Male Orphan Asylum), was located at Jackson and Josephine at Chippewa not far from the riverfront.
 The asylum was not particularly close to Bouligny, but the three mile distance was near enough that Auguste could get there on his own with no money and no help.

 It may as well have been called the Asylum for Desperate Orphan Boys, for that is what he was.
 With no parents and now no home, he had nowhere to turn except the place from whence he had come.
 Anything would be better than staying with the painter.

 On that March day almost two years earlier when he had left the asylum to be delivered to Joseph Carron, the painter from Faubourg Bouligny, the morning clouds gave the appearance that it might rain.
 The river was in danger of overflowing the levees in spots and the state of the levees was a constant concern in this city where the brutal force of water was held back only by the embankments.
 More rain was the last thing the river needed, since just two days before an inch and a quarter of rain had fallen on the city.
 It did rain – about a third of an inch – driving more concern about the condition of the levees throughout the city.